jmahler/sprinklerpi/README.md

 ## SYSTEM SETUP

-The system needs to have various packages installed in order to function.
+The system requires certain packages to be installed.

-Since some of the daemons are written in [Perl][perl] several Perl libraries must be installed.
+Since some of the daemons are written in [Perl][perl], several libraries must be installed.
 Specifically YAML::Syck and Linux::Inotify2.

   [perl]:http://www.perl.org

-Under [Debian][deb] Linux these can be installed using `apt-get install <pkg>`.
+Under [Debian][deb] Linux packages are available for installation.

   [deb]:http://www.debian.org